 If your plan of care consists of infusions you will be welcomed to our infusion area by our genuinely caring nurses who will help make you comfortable in a relaxing recliner or a private room.
 Prior to the beginning of your treatment, your nurse will help you feel at home and make sure you are aware of your surroundings such as where the restrooms are located, and offer you a warm blanket for your comfort during your treatment.

 When your infusion is complete, your nurse will provide you with discharge instructions, answer all questions you may have and give an appointment card so you will know when you are scheduled to come back for your next visit here at the SOMC Cancer Center.
 Our goal is to provide accurate, consistent, state of the art treatment to our patients.
-We provide an opportunity for suggestions and requests through out your treatment and welcome all responses.
+We provide an opportunity for suggestions and requests throughout your treatment and welcome all responses.

 The patient is at the heart of our care.
 Everything that we do focuses on what’s best and most convenient for you.
 We have a lab here at the SOMC Cancer Center which is staffed with highly skilled Medical Laboratory Technicians who are very experienced in their work and do a wonderful job.
 This allows us to obtain and process our own blood work at the center.
 Doing so decreases patient wait time prior to chemotherapy and produces the results immediately for the provider.
 In most cases the provider will review your lab results while you wait.

 Having a lab on site gives us the opportunity to offer a few convenient options for the patients we take care of here.
 For instance, if your oncologist has ordered a special urine or stool test, you have the option of bringing your specimen here to the SOMC Cancer Center where there is convenient parking available.
 Our Medical Laboratory Technicians will complete the necessary process once you have delivered the specimen to them.
-We strive to make Very Good Things happen and welcome you to give us the opportunity to share in providing you with our excellent care and services.

 Bone Marrow Biopsy